These Bylaws (referred to as the "Bylaws") govern the affairs of TEXAS BISON

 6.05 As long as the Corporation is in existence, no member, director, officer, or committee member of the Corporation shall:

-(a) Do any act in violation of the bylaws or a binding obligation of the Corporation.
+(a) Do any act in violation of the bylaws, a binding obligation of the Corporation, or the Code of Conduct.

 (b) Do any act with the intention of harming the Corporation or any of its operations.